Malachi 3 – The Messenger of the Covenant

 1. (6-7) While declaring His mercy, God asks for repentance.

 a.
-I am the Lord, I do not change; therefore you are not consumed: If it were possible for God to change His mind about us, He might very well do it and we would be consumed.
-Fortunately the Lord does not change in His love or His choice towards us.
+I am the LORD, I do not change; therefore you are not consumed: If it were possible for God to change His mind about us, He might very well do it and we would be consumed.
+Fortunately, the LORD does not change in His love or His choice towards us.

 b.
 Yet from the days of your fathers you have gone away from My ordinances: God’s unchanging love for Israel should have made them more obedience and submitted to Him, but they presumed upon His faithfulness and patience.

-c.
-Return to Me, and I will return to you: In its most basic sense, repentance is turning away from sin and turning to God.
+i.
+In its most basic sense, repentance is turning away from sin and turning to God.
 It isn’t so much required if we want to return to God; repentance describes what the very act of returning is.

 d.
-In what way shall we return?
-Israel didn’t know how to return to God.
-Either they chose not to know or they simply were ignorant.
+In what way shall we return: Israel didn’t know how to return to God.
+Either they chose not to know, or they simply were ignorant.

 2. (8-12) How Israel needed to repent.